 The Help Rejecting Complainer (HRC).
-This is a term coined by Jerome Frank in 1952 to describe a person who is so invested in being miserable that though she is evidently unable to pull herself out of the hole she’s in, she is also unwilling to let others help pull her out.
-She complains ad nauseum about whatever miserable, unfortunate or unfair situation she happens to be plagued by while giving a million excuses why seemingly reasonable solutions to her dilemma won’t work for her.
+This is a term coined by Jerome Frank in 1952 to describe a person (let’s call this non-gender specific person, Pat) who is so invested in being miserable that though they’re evidently unable to pull themselves out of the hole they’re in, they’re also unwilling to let others help pull them out.
+Pat complains ad nauseum about whatever miserable, unfortunate or unfair situation they happen to be plagued by while giving a million excuses why seemingly reasonable solutions to their dilemma won’t work.

 Here is how to handle the true help rejecting complainer.

 First, don’t offer advice or solutions.
 Giving advice just provides ammunition for the HRC to reject, so don’t play that game.
-Instead put it back on the HRC to tell you how she plans to address the issue.
+Instead put it back on the HRC to tell you how they plan to address the issue.
 Say, “Boy that’s awful.
 What do you think you should do?”
-Ask the question in different ways but always put it back on her to come up with potential solutions.
+Ask the question in different ways but always put it back in their court to come up with potential solutions.

-Vote her off of the island.
-Banish her from the kingdom.
-Eject her from the game.
-Just get away from her.
-Your time is extremely limited and what you can’t fix you should do your best to avoid.
+Vote Pat off of the island.
+Banish them from the kingdom.
+Eject them from the game.
+Just get away from Pat.
+Your time is limited and what you can’t fix you should do your best to avoid.
 Anything else just creates frustration and wastes your time.

 There’s no need to suffer through dealing with this kind of person – or any other annoyances that plague your day.
 The Minute Shift is a quick (60 seconds or less to read) tip with solid advice for deftly managing your time and artfully navigating on-the-job relationships.
 You can sign up here: